 Blue Zoners use a chart that rates seafood options via a green, yellow and red system based on mercury content and sustainability.
 The green options are the best.
 They include:

 - Rainbow trout

 In 4 out of the 5 Blue Zones, fish are eaten regularly, but not much else.
 They prefer to eat meat as an act of celebration.
-For semi-regular meals, they eat middle-of-the-food-chain species as a small side; like anchovies, cod or sardines.
-Blue Zone folk eat fish up to 3 days a week and only around 3 ounces per day.
+For semi-regular meals, they eat middle-of-the-food-chain species as a small side, like anchovies, cod or sardines.
+Blue Zone folk eat fish up to 3 days per week and only around 3 ounces per day.

 All Native and Seasonal Fruits

-Fruits are less common in most of the five native diets because they are just not as common in the local vicinity, but they are still incorporated when available.
-Most people in these regions have personal or community gardens that they get fresh, nutrient rich produce straight from the ground to table in the same day.
+Fruits are less common in most of the five native diets because they're just not as common in the local vicinity, but they're still incorporated when available.
+Most people in these regions have personal or community gardens that they get fresh, nutrient rich produce from, straight from ground to table in the same day.
 This provides Blue Zoners with amazing produce and natural daily exercise.

 - Citrus Fruits

 Fun fact: Many Blue Zone folk love their lemons.
 They even eat the skin.
 Not like an apple, of course.
 They often use it for zesting in other meals, adding a healthy dose of vitamin C and antioxidants to their mix, along with a flavorful twist.